The big pay-off: How balloon payments work

 Do all car loans have a balloon payment?

-No โ€“ a balloon payment is only installed should the recipient opt for it.
+No โ€“ a balloon payment is only included should the recipient sign for it.
 Itโ€™s seen as an alternative way to pay off the loan if the regular instalments are too much to maintain.
+Many car dealerships will offer it as a way to make payments look lower but overall you’ll end up paying a bit more.

 Are balloon payments a fixed amount?